cncf/tag-security/assessments/guide/security-reviewer.md

 is intended to provide an independent analysis based primarily on documents provided by the project itself.

 Reviewers may look at code, but aren't required to do so.
-They review docimen documents includes asking questions to understand if there are hidden assumptions, underestimated risk, or design issues that harm or risk the security of the project.
+Review of documents includes asking questions to understand if there are hidden assumptions, underestimated risk, or design issues that harm or risk the security of the project.

-It may be useful to reach out to community members to understand the answers to some questions, especially involving deployment scenarios and the impact of attacks.
+Reviewers are encouraged to reach out to community members to resolve some questions, especially involving deployment scenarios and the impact of attacks.

 ## Qualifications